ZE-100/GeoPal/README.md

 ```bash
   https://github.com/Z-100/GeoPal/_TODO-Release.apk
 ```
-Then open the downlaoded file and install it
+..then open the downloaded file and install it

 **In the near future** this app will also be available in the Google Play Store

 ## Run Locally (Android Studio)

 Clone the project